A guide to programs and services for seniors

 Print the guide

-You can print the online version by clicking the “print all” link located at the top of the left navigation menu and follow the instructions or download the print ready PDF available on Publications Ontario.
+You can print the online version by clicking the “print all” link located at the top of the webpage and follow the instructions or download the print ready PDF available on Publications Ontario.

 What’s in the guide